 Configuration searches enable you to search configuration files using a combination of criteria and operators.
 All search criteria are joined by the Boolean operators AND/OR and the results match all criteria.

 To search for configuration files, on the menu bar under Reports, select Search For and click Configurations.

-Keep in mind that when entering search criteria, your settings are lost if you change to a different page before running the search.
+Note: When entering search criteria, your settings are lost if you change to a different page before running the search.